This page documents the Flip Schulke Education Through Photography Project image collection that is available through the library.

 GENERAL OVERVIEW OF CONTENTS

-Captions for the images of Dr. Martin Luther King, Jr. (which are distributed throughout the Library):
+Captions for the images of Dr. Martin Luther King, Jr. (which were distributed throughout the Library in February):

 1) Coretta Scott King with her children Martin Luther King III, Dexter King and Bernice King paying respects to their father during the viewing.
 (00149)